 What Nuns Can Teach a Diesel Repair Shop

 In this article, we take a high-level look at how profit should break down (and the levers that are in your control); how big the industry average repair order is; and how profitable the average repair order should be.
 We’ll also discuss some of the factors that will influence those levers.

 Diesel Repair Shop Profit Breakdown

 Overhead is ongoing business expenses that are not directly attributed to the actual repairs you do.
 In a shop, these expenses are generally for everything that is not labor, parts, and supplies.
 They include rent, utilities, office staff, business insurance, office supplies, shop supplies, service truck costs (including maintenance and fuel), and so on.
 Any increase to overhead comes directly out of profit.

 Levers You Can Pull

-The cost of technician labor should be 30% of sales.
-This covers the hourly wage of your technicians, plus benefits and employer taxes.
+When we talk about labor, we mean the hourly wage of your technicians, plus benefits and employer taxes.
 It also includes the cost of a service manager, service writer, and parts manager.
 If your technicians are less than 100% efficient (you bill customers for every hour they work), your labor cost as a percentage of sales goes up.

 Levers You Can Pull

-Let your technicians see their efficiency metric constantly.
+- Let your technicians see their efficiency metric constantly.
 Put it on a scoreboard, in real time, and make it always visible.
 That way as they complete jobs throughout the day they can see how their actions directly impact their efficiency.
-(Read more about increasing technician efficiency.)

-As an owner you also need to have real-time efficiency data so you can act on it and make mid-day adjustments as necessary.
+- As an owner, you also need to have real-time efficiency data so you can act on it and make mid-day adjustments as necessary.
 Funnel your shop data into a dashboard you can glance at any time you want.
 Don’t restrict yourself to having to be in the shop to see it.
-By having real-time data and acting on it, you have a direct impact on efficiency and on keeping labor at 30% of sales.
+By having real-time data and acting on it, you have a direct impact on efficiency and on keeping labor at 20% of sales.

 The cost of parts should be no more than 25% of sales.
-Your parts manager’s job should be not only getting parts priced and to technicians quickly; but getting good deals on parts.
+Your parts manager’s job is not only getting parts priced and to technicians quickly, but getting good deals on parts.
 As this number goes up, not only does it eat up your profit, it also sends more of your customer’s repair budget to your parts suppliers.

 Levers You Can Pull

-The parts manager has a direct impact on shop profitability by working to keep the cost of parts at or below 25% of sales.
-He needs to have this metric constantly visible in front of him on a scoreboard, in real time, so he can see how his actions impact it.
-(Read more about the value of a good parts manager.)
+- The parts manager has a direct impact on shop profitability by working to keep the cost of parts at or below 25% of sales.
+He needs to have this metric constantly visible in front of him on a scoreboard, in real-time, so he can see how his actions impact it.

-For inventory parts, if you don’t use a markup scale then regularly evaluate what each part is priced at versus what it cost you.
+- If you don’t use a markup scale for inventory parts, then regularly evaluate what each part is priced at versus what it cost you.
 Use a shop management system that lets you easily see purchase history, find which suppliers are giving you the best pricing, and set them as the preferred vendor so you automatically order from them when you replenish stock.
 Leverage the preferred vendor status to get better pricing from the supplier.
 (Fullbay can do all this, by the way, but if you’d like to experiment give our Parts Markup Tool a try.)

 Diesel Repair Shop Profit on a Typical Job

-Anything outside firing on all cylinders will directly impacts what you make on the job, or if you make anything at all.
-That means your profit evaporates as efficiency drops under 100%, your parts manager isn’t able to keep costs at 25% or below, or if your overhead has creeped over 10%.
+Anything outside firing on all cylinders will directly impact what you make on the job, or if you make anything at all.
+That means your profit evaporates as efficiency drops under 100%, your parts manager isn’t able to keep costs at 25% or below, or if your overhead creeps over 30%.